smudge/decks/railsconf-2022/slides.md

 </style>

 <!--
-and of course these environments correspond to files live in your config/environments folder
+and these environments correspond to files live in your config-slash-environments folder -->
--->

 ---
 layout: center